Expensify/App/README.md

 Note that `index.js` should be the default. i.e: If you have mobile-specific implementation in `index.native.js`, then the desktop/web implementation can be contained in a shared `index.js`.
 Furthermore, `index.native.js` should not be included in the same module as `index.ios.js` or `index.android.js`, nor should `index.js` be included in the same module as `index.website.js` or `index.desktop.js`.

 ### API building

-When adding new API commands (and preferrably when starting using a new one that was not yet used in this codebase) always prefer to return the created/updated data in the command itself, instead of saving and reloading. ie: if we call `CreateTransaction`, we should prefer making `CreateTransaction` return the data it just created instead of calling `CreateTransaction` then `Get` rvl=transactionList
+When adding new API commands (and preferably when starting using a new one that was not yet used in this codebase) always prefer to return the created/updated data in the command itself, instead of saving and reloading. ie: if we call `CreateTransaction`, we should prefer making `CreateTransaction` return the data it just created instead of calling `CreateTransaction` then `Get` rvl=transactionList